ShamaTorgal/M1_calendar_UTIL/3_Implementation/README.md

 | inc | Contains header files |
 | src | Contains additional source file for compilation |
 | test | Contains unit testing files |

+## After Running the code
+* Press '1' to know the day according to the given date.
+* Press '2' to print all days of month.
+(Enter month and year)
+* Press '3' to add note to particular date. ( Enter the day, month, year)
+* Press 's' to see the note.
+* Press '4' to Exit.